How To Maintain Stable Blood Sugar Levels

 We spend roughly one-third of our lives sleeping.
 Significant changes in glucose tolerance occur during sleep and influence glucose utilization.
 Chronic sleep disturbances impair glucose metabolism and increase insulin.

-Sleep duration and quality have a significant impact on glucose homeostasis, which includes glucose intolerance and insulin resistance.
-Therefore, getting enough uninterrupted sleep and maximizing your sleep quality are important to stabilizing your blood sugar.
+Sleep duration and quality significantly impact glucose homeostasis, including glucose intolerance and insulin resistance.
+Therefore, getting enough uninterrupted sleep and maximizing sleep quality is important to stabilizing your blood sugar.

 Maintaining a healthy weight